-Introduction to Government (United States)
+(Formerly known as: Introduction to Government (United States))

-An introduction to the principles and problems of government with particular emphasis on the American political systems at all levels.
+This course examines the American political system at the national, state and local levels.
+Topics include an examination of the history, structure and function of the American political system and the principles, processes and issues that affect it.
+Additionally, this course will discuss current issues, examine the decision making process and how these decisions affect society.
 Lecture.
 Optional credit/no credit or grade.
-This course satisfies the CSU requirement on the Constitution of the United States and local government.UC Credit Limitations: Political Science 180 and 180H combined--maximum credit, one course.
+This course satisfies the CSU requirement on the Constitution of the United States and local government.
+UC Credit Limitations: Political Science 180 and 180H combined-maximum credit, one course.
 Transferable to CSU; UC.
 (CAN GOVT 2)

-POLITICAL SCIENCE 180 HONORS - 3 Units Introduction to Government (United States) Honors
+POLITICAL SCIENCE 180 HONORS - 3 Units

+Introduction to Government (United States) Honors

 The honors section of Political Science 180 engages students in evaluating the principles and problems of government, with increased use of experiential learning and more rigorous analysis of the U. S. political system at the national, state and local levels.
 The course also sharpens the focus on research and critical thinking.
-The readings--which include classic essays, major political documents, and case studies of landmark Supreme Court decisions--offer a more challenging selection of political works than the regular course.
+The readings-which include classic essays, major political documents, and case studies of landmark Supreme Court decisions--offer a more challenging selection of political works than the regular course.
 Students deepen their experience by examining, and applying in their own writing, rhetorical methods of argumentation such as definition, exemplification and comparative analysis.
 Lecture.
 Letter grade only.
 This course satisfies the CSU requirement on the Constitution of the United States and local government.
 UC Credit Limitations: Political Science 180 and 180H combined--maximum credit, one course.
 Transferable to CSU; UC.